-Trajectories should be compared with the proposed corridors for all 12 simulations.
+Trajectories should be compared with the proposed corridors for all nine simulations (FCR, RDS and MPV).
 Contact forces will be monitored only.
-The difference to the reference HIT and the derived HIT has to be within the interval of +3.5% and -7%.
+The difference to the reference HIT and the derived HIT has to be within the defined reference values13